qinguorui2001/tp/docs/DeveloperGuide.md

    4. Test case: `delete x` (where x is larger than the list size) <br>
       Expected: No person is deleted.
 Error details shown in the status message because the index is invalid.

-2. Deleting a person while only some persons are being shown
+2. Deleting a person while only some persons are being shown.

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
 Select one person and search the name using the find command, e.g. `find n/Alex Yeoh`.

    2. Test case: `delete 1`<br>